-- 9.1 The Council as a corporate body, and Members (both individually and collectively,) have a fiduciary duty to Council Tax payers to avoid things that would result in loss of revenue or failure to deliver services.
+- 9.1 The Council as a corporate body, and Members (both individually and collectively) have a fiduciary duty to Council Tax payers to avoid things that would result in loss of revenue or failure to deliver services.
 In addition to Members' legal obligation, they also have the moral and democratic obligation to set the budget on behalf of the people who elected them. - 9.2.
 There is always a tension between Members' desire to vote for what they believe to be the right decision on the one hand and the legal obligation to set a lawful budget on time and avoid any loss to the Council.
 Each budget setting has its own dynamics and permutations and it is difficult to generalise as to what a Member should do.
-At the risk of over simplification, a suggested practical approach would be: - (a) Members should always strive to facilitate, rather than frustrate, the setting of a lawful budget.
+At the risk of over simplification, a suggested practical approach would be: - (a) Members should always strive to facilitate, rather than frustrate, the setting of a lawful budget;

 - (b) As no Group has an overall majority in the Council, all Groups and each Member should, where possible, try to reach compromise and agreement beforehand so as to deliver a lawful budget with majority support on time; - (c) If there is failure to reach agreement, then, until it becomes clear that the Council may not be able to get the budget through, Members are free to vote as they see fit; - (d) If it becomes clear (for example as a result of an initial vote) that there is no majority support for any budget but there is a realistic prospect of such an agreement if Members are given additional time for negotiation, then Members should consider a short adjournment, or adjournment to another day, whichever is more appropriate.
-This would be informed by the advice from the Chief Executive after checking with each of the Group Leaders and the advice from the section 151 Officer and the Monitoring Officer. - (e) If Members do not consider that an adjournment would resolve the impasse or there has been an adjournment and no agreement reached that could deliver a majority, then officers advice would be: - (i) To identify composite amendments (amendments that have cross partysupport) and for all Members to vote for these amendments; - (ii) When it comes to the substantive vote, for Members who support the P&R proposals (with the composite amendments) to vote for the proposal; - (iii) For members who do not support the proposal, but are unable to secure a majority for an alternative/amendment budget, to support the substantive budget as amended, or, at least, abstain; - (iv) In the event of P&R failing to agree on a recommendation to Budget Council, the reference in the preceding sub-paragraphs to "P&R proposals" shall read as referring to the recommendations of the Executive Director of Finance & Resources as presented in the report to the Policy & Resources Committee and Council.
+This would be informed by the advice from the Chief Executive after checking with each of the Group Leaders and the advice from the section 151 Officer and the Monitoring Officer; - (e) If Members do not consider that an adjournment would resolve the impasse or there has been an adjournment and no agreement reached that could deliver a majority, then officers advice would be: - (i) To identify composite amendments (amendments that have cross partysupport) and for all Members to vote for these amendments; - (ii) When it comes to the substantive vote, for Members who support the P&R proposals (with amendments) to vote for the proposal; - (iii) For members who do not support the proposals, but are unable to secure majority support for an alternative budget, to support the substantive budget as amended, or, at least, abstain if the only other option is failure to set the Council Tax;